How to Recover Files From an Empty Recycle Bin on Windows 10/11?

 Thus, only the pointer is removed when the file is deleted.
 That’s why the file is invisible from the operating system now.
 Windows can keep track of all the files through its pointers.
 Every file stored on your PC has a pointer that indicates the file location.

-But you still have an excellent chance to restore the emptied files from the Recycle Bin if you act fast so that the free space is not overwritten with new data.
+But you still have an excellent chance to restore the emptied files from the Recycle Bin.
+If you act fast so that the free space is not overwritten with new data.

-NOTE: Once you have encountered accidental deletion of files from the Recycle Bin, it is recommended to stop using your PC.
+Once you have encountered accidental deletion of files from the Recycle Bin, it is recommended to stop using your PC.
 Cease using the same PC until you recover files from Windows, increasing the chances of recovery.

 How to Recover Files from Recycle Bin after Empty?